Legalica Privacy Policy & Data Protection

 19. FIRST-PARTY VS. THIRD-PARTY COOKIES

-First-party: Set by Legalica — session management, security, consent, preferences;
+First-party: Set by Legalica — consent record, preferences;

 PART IV — DATA RETENTION